 Sofia Kenin vs. Veronika Kudermetova: Prediction and Match Betting Odds | San Diego Open

-On Monday, Sofia Kenin (No. 101 in the world) faces Veronika Kudermetova (No. 16) in the Round of 32 of the San Diego Open.
+Veronika Kudermetova (No. 18) will take on Sofia Kenin (No. 93) in the Round of 32 of the San Diego Open on Tuesday, September 12.

-With -135 odds, Kudermetova is the favorite against Kenin (+105) for this matchup.
+In this Round of 32 matchup versus Kenin (+115), Kudermetova is favored to win with -150 odds.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!